Gag Orders and How They Work: Everything You Need to Know

 Everyone has the constitutional right to a fair trial.
 However, they also have the right to free speech, which is where conflict arises.

-Does a gag order violate the First Amendment, prevent the fair administration of justice or represent unnecessary censorship on the press?
+Does a gag order violate the First Amendment, prevent the fair administration of justice or represent unnecessary censorship of the press?

 There is no standard, legal test to ascertain an order’s fairness.
 This ambiguity causes a lot of debate over the constitutionality of these orders.

-However, in general, here are a few relevant questions worth considering in relation to these orders:
+However, in general, here are a few relevant questions worth considering about these orders:

 • To what extent will public discourse and public comments prejudice the jury’s decision?